This post may contain affiliate links. Please see our disclosure policy for more details.

 It’s peach season and the temperature is in the triple digits outside.
 Enter this frozen peach yogurt to the rescue!

-It is SO easy to whip up, thick and creamy, and a delicious way to cool down.
+It is SO easy to make, thick and creamy, and a delicious way to cool down.
 Made without any added sugar, it is also perfect for babies and toddlers!

 You can also use frozen peaches to make this creamy peach banana smoothie.